Supporting Parents and Carers after Lockdown

 Many parents and carers found the year and a half of the pandemic lockdowns particularly tough which is still having an impact today.
 Here are some simple ideas to support families you know who may still be interacting mostly online.

 Our advice is keep it simple whilst ensuring it’s safe.
 It is paramount to follow appropriate safeguarding procedures.
 This includes safer recruitment, your church safeguarding policy and appropriate risk assessments.
 Download a sample Parental Online Consent Form.

 Listen to children reading

 Many older church members regularly go into schools to listen to children read, giving them individual time that teachers can’t.
-The same could happen for home-schooling in lockdown.
 If an older person could listen to a child read via an online platform such as zoom, it would give their parent time to help another child with their work or time to do something else.